 Not only are people clear about wanting negotiations, but they also express clearly who they want to negotiate with.
-It is the local groups - Katiba Macina and in the 'other' category we find the local selfdefence militias.
+It is the local groups - Katiba Macina and in the 'other' category we find the local self-defence militias.
 This also suggest that the respondents do not see the conflict in Mopti as a part of a larger 'global war on terror', but as a local conflict that should be solved through negotiations between local armed groups.

-This is positive because it is a potential way out of the current situation.
-It is also positive that local talks have been going on for quite some time.
+been going on for quite some time.
 Some are of the opportunistic nature we have showcased above, but many also go about as local communities negotiate with armed group on issues concerning access (including access for humanitarian relief), return of people who have been chased away, roadblock conditions and several other local issues.
 Sometimes they succeed in improving their situation, other times not, but the problem is that local communities in such negotiations inevitably always will negotiate from a position of weakness.
 This also means that even when they succeed, for example in negotiating access of humanitarian relief or the return of community members, they will have to pay a price, and that price is to accept the way of life according to the religious doctrine of the insurgents.
 Similarly, while such agreements can help local populations for a while, they do not tend to last very long.